 Some famous masterpieces, and some, we promise, you've never heard of.

-As we work our way through an enormous cache of fascinating Russian Christian paintings, we can't help but fall in love with some of them.
+As we work our way through an enormous cache of fascinating Russian Christian paintings which we are presenting in the Great Russian Christian Art Series, we can't help but fall in love with some of them.

 About the series: